Also known as:

 Colour Adult:

 B.l. longicauda: Male-blue/black lores and line through eye; rose/red sides of head and area behind eye to nape and hindneck; black chin and lower cheeks; dull yellow mantle and upper back washed with blue/grey; pale blue rump and lower back; dark blue, long, central tail feathers tipped yellow/green.
 Red upper mandible, dark brown lower mandible.
 Eye pale yellow.
 Female-dull orange/red upper cheeks, ear coverts and superciliary line to sides of occiput; dark green chin and lower cheeks; green nape and hindneck, reaching forward as thin band to eye; green mantle to upper tail coverts; short central tail feathers.
-Bill dark brown.
+Beak dark brown.

 B.l. defontainei: Both adults as in longicauda, but crown more yellow; deep red upper cheeks.